You have no items in your shopping cart.

 Germination: 85%

-Watermelons require a lot of space and a sunny location on your garden.
-Plant 5 to 7 seeds in a diameter outdoors in hills.
-Planting should occur 1 to 2 weeks after last frost.
+Watermelons require a lot of space and a sunny location in your garden.
+Plant 5 to 7 seeds in hills outdoors.
+Planting should occur 1 to 2 weeks after the last frost.
 Plants grow 1 ft tall and vines spread up to 6 ft.

-Requires fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
-Add well-rotted manure and compost to soil.
+Requires fertile soil in a well-drained location in the garden.
+Apply mulch, grass clippings, or straw around the base of the plant.
+Work the soil thoroughly before planting.
+Add well-rotted manure and compost.

 Water well during dry and hot spells.
 Make sure plants get 1" water per week.

-Protect ripening watermelons from damp ground by placing them on boards.
-Tap the watermelon with your knuckles, and if it sounds hollow, it's ready.
+Protect ripening watermelons from damp ground to prevent rot by placing them on boards.
+Tap the watermelon with your knuckles.
+If it sounds hollow, it's ready.
 Cut watermelons carefully from plants to prevent damaging the vines.

 Scientific Name: Colletotrichum lagenarium